hhandika/segui/website/docs/cli-usage/genomic-convert.md

 :::

 :::info
-To use this feature, follow the [Test Beta Feature](/docs/installation/install_dev) installation guideline.
+To use this feature, follow the [Try Beta Feature](/docs/installation/install_dev) installation guideline.
 :::

 ### How does it work?